2011 Copa Colombia

-The 2011 Copa Colombia, officially the 2011 Copa Postobón for sponsorship reasons, was the ninth edition of the Copa Colombia, the national cup competition for clubs of DIMAYOR.
+The 2011 Copa Colombia, officially the 2011 Copa Postobón for sponsorship reasons, was the ninth edition of the Copa Colombia, the national football cup competition for clubs of DIMAYOR.
 It began on February 23 and ended on October 27.
 The winner earned a berth to the 2012 Copa Sudamericana.

 Format

 The tournament comprises a total of 36 teams, divided into six groups based on each separate region of Colombia.
 The group winners and runners-up advance to the Round of 16, along with the four best third-placed teams.

 Phase I

 Group A

 Comprises teams from the Caribbean and Atlantic regions.

 Group B

 Comprises teams from the Paisa region.

 Group C

 Comprises teams from the Santander region.

 Group D

 Comprises teams from the capital district of Bogotá.

 Group E

 Comprises teams from the Pacific region.

 Group F

 Comprises teams in the Coffee Zone.